 How to conduct an employee performance appraisal | Main Region

-For many managers, conducting an effective and engaging performance review is considered one of the more challenging tasks on their annual calendar.
-But with the correct preparation and a positive mindset, you can make your appraisals productive, stimulating and a boost to your own management self-confidence.
-At the same time, a performance appraisal can engage and invigorate your staff, leaving them motivated to achieve their new objectives and refocused on their next career progression goal.
+Employee performance reviews can often be viewed as one of the more challenging tasks for managers, however with the right preparation, and a growth mindset, appraisals can be productive, stimulating and a boost to your self-confidence.
+A well thought-out and effective performance review can engage and invigorate both you and your staff, allowing them to feel motivated to achieve new objectives and refocus on their next career progression goal.

 Performance reviews are an opportunity to:

 - Revive flagging motivation

 - Kick-start projects that may have fallen by the wayside

 - Reward productive employees with opportunities to grow